-When I was asked to review their new book and to join along in their virtual blog party to celebrate the release of the book which is on September 18, 2018, I knew I had to take advantage of this opportunity.
+When I was asked to review their new book as well as join in their virtual blog party to celebrate the release of the book which is on September 18, 2018, I knew I had to take this chance.
 I felt this would be a great way for me to start using that instant pot I got earlier this year, and to move beyond rice.
 To be honest I have been intimidated to start cooking with it.

 The first chapter of the book completely put my mind at ease after reading the tips and tricks they laid out, I felt confident that I could tackle not only my instant pot but also the fear of pressure cooking.
 There is also a page discussing gluten-free flour blends along with a recipe that they enjoy using.
 While we both enjoy our fair share of gluten it is nice to have another option, and I found their guideline handy.